+That being said, module sharing is not incompatible with respecting the exact posterior distribution structure.
+For example, in \citeauthor{salimans2016structured}'s \citeyearpar{salimans2016structured} paper, the inference model is defined by

+Again, it was chosen by the author because it ``mirrors'' the generative model.
+This inference model follows the structure of the exact posterior distribution, even though this fundamental latter point was not mentioned by \citet{salimans2016structured}.
+In the design of a DVAE, we can apply this principle: We can look for an inference model that both respects the structure of the exact posterior and shares some module(s) with the generative model.

-Then, in such DVAEs, the problem of separating data dynamics and other causal factors of variations takes a new color since the latter are here allowed to have their own dynamics.
-In this context, one way to address the disentanglement challenge is still to apply the hierarchical modeling of latent factors, but here on the time dimension, that is to design models with a different time resolution for different latent variables.\footnote{This approach is not incompatible with other types of hierarchical models of course.} For example, we have seen in this review the DSAE model \citep{yingzhen2018disentangled} and the FHVAE model \citep{hsu2017unsupervised} which include latent variables defined at the sequence level, segment level (subsequence of consecutive frames) or frame level.
-For speech signals modeling, this appears as a nice way to separate the modeling and control of phonetic information (defined at the segment or frame level) and speaker/session information (defined at the sequence level).
-A generalization of this approach would be to impose a prior distribution of $\myz[1:T]$ that fits the dynamics of the latent factors to extract, that can be significantly different from the data dynamics.
+In DVAEs, the problem of disentangling the factors of data variation takes a new flavor, as different factors of variation can have different dynamics.
+In this context, one way to address the disentanglement challenge is therefore to apply different levels of hierarchical modeling of the latent factors on the time dimension; that is, we can design models with a different time resolution for different latent variables, which is of course not incompatible with other types of hierarchical models.
+In particular, one general challenge is to separate the data dynamics (i.e., their temporal trajectories) and other factors of variations that are more constant over time (e.g., speaker identity for speech data, or objects present in the scene for videos).\footnote{Several papers dealing with disentanglement and separate control of content and dynamics in videos have reported impressive results in an adversarial training framework \citep{denton2017unsupervised, villegas2017decomposing, tulyakov2018mocogan}.} For example, we have seen in this review the DSAE model \citep{yingzhen2018disentangled} and the FHVAE model \citep{hsu2017unsupervised}, which include latent variables defined at the sequence level, segment level (subsequence of consecutive frames), or frame level.
+For speech signal modeling, this appears as a promising way to separate the modeling and control of phonetic information, which is defined at the segment or frame level, and speaker/session information, which is defined at the sequence level.
+A generalization of this approach would be to impose a prior distribution of $\myz[1:T]$ that fits the dynamics of the latent factors to extract, which can be significantly different from the data dynamics.